ibm-cloud-docs/watson-assistant/search-customsearch-add.md

 {: #search-customsearch-add}

 [Plus]{: tag-green} [Enterprise]{: tag-purple}

-On IBM watsonx Orchestrate, the plans could vary.
-Check with your IBM Sales representative for more information.
-{: important}

 A Custom service integration searches for information by using a search capability that you create.
 You can use a Custom service integration with the conversational search capabilities of your assistant to generate AI responses.
 This integration supports both server-side and client-side retrieval of information.